 If your toddler continues to have accidents…..it’s okay!
 It’s just possible they’re not ready.
 Put a hold on things and try again in a few weeks.
 If the accidents start once shorts or pants are put on, try going back a step and doing naked time again.

 Have any more questions about potty training a toddler under two?
-Ask in the comments below!
+Ask in the comments below or DM me on Instagram anytime.

 - How to Overnight Potty Train a Toddler